MagLev/retwis-rb/README.md

 ------------

  * MagLev
- * Sinatra: sudo gem install sinatra
+ * Sinatra, Rack: gem install sinatra

 If you also want to run against MRI/Redis, see README-orig.md

  * Ruby
  * Redis: http://code.google.com/p/redis/
+ * Sinatra, Rack: sudo gem install sinatra

 Starting Application
 --------------------

-Make sure the MagLev server is running, then:
+The Rakefile has tasks to run and initialize test data for both MRI and MagLev.
+To run the MagLev demo, make sure the MagLev server is running,
+then:

-    $ rake
+    $ rake maglev:run

-If you want to create some random users and have them follow each other, you can do (make sure redis is running):
+If you want to create some random users and have them follow each other, you can do:

-    $ rake mri:signup
+    $ rake maglev:signup

+There are similar tasks for MRI, use rake -T to list them.

 Changes from Original
 ---------------------